-- If greater than 50% of a physician's time at an E&M visit is spent either face-to-face with the patient counseling and/or coordination of care and there is detailed patient specific documentation of the counseling and/or coordination of care, then time can determine the level of service. - If time is used to establish the level of visit and total amount of time falls in between two levels, then the provider's time shall be more than half way to reaching the higher level. - The counseling or coordination of care activities must be done 24 hours prior to the actual patient encounter or within seven (7) business days after the actual patient encounter.
-If these activities are done outside of the 24 hours prior to or 7 business days after the patient encounter, then Rule 18-5(I)(4) "Treating Physician Telephone or On-line Services" or Rule 18-6(A) "Face-to-Face or Telephonic meeting by a Treating Physician with the Employer ...
-With or Without the Injured Workers" is applicable.
+- If greater than 50% of a physician's time at an E&M visit is spent either face-to-face with the patient counseling and/or coordination of care, with or without an interpreter, and there is detailed patient specific documentation of the counseling and/or coordination of care, then time can determine the level of service. - If time is used to establish the level of visit and total amount of time falls in between two levels, then the provider's time shall be more than half way to reaching the higher level.